DavidDPG/inditex-demo/README.md

  - Parameter validation via JSR303 would be nice to have.
  - The architecture is a simple 3 layer with domain rules and names.
 Good enough for the use case, a Hexagonal modularized one could be better for a bigger project.
  - The use of LocalDateTime makes it so that it's ambiguous when a Rate applies depending on which part of the world you are.
 I would change that to a DateTime with a ZoneId, Offset, or just a timestamp like Instant.
+ - I have included two diagrams in ./diagrams where you can see the as-is and an improvement proposal.
+Given the scope of the project, a simple layered architecture was used, but if the scope was bigger, with more input and output ports, an hexagonal architecture with DIP for output ports is proposed in ./diagrams/inditex-demo.proposal.png